 The human person, a composite of body and spirit, is accorded unique dignity as the result of being the summit of creation and being formed in the image of God.
 Human knowledge originates in sensory experience and human choices are influenced by the emotions.
 The capacity, however, for intellectual knowledge and free choice transcends these limits.

-The Catholic tradition stresses the triumph of grace over sin through the power of the Holy Spirit.
+The Catholic tradition stresses the triumph of grace over sin through the passion, death, and resurrection of Jesus Christ and the gift of the Holy Spirit.
 Along with a doctrinal tradition founded in scripture, Catholics value continual theological development through dialogue with human history.
 Community and church are especially valued as they are organized for the service of the Gospel.
 The Catholic tradition esteems principles of sacramentality and mediation.

 - Belief in God is reasonable.